Ozzie Albies Player Props: Braves vs. Diamondbacks

-The Atlanta Braves and Ozzie Albies (.361 slugging percentage over his past 10 games, including one homer), take on starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+The Atlanta Braves and Ozzie Albies (.371 slugging percentage over his past 10 games, including one homer), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 10:10 PM ET.

 Ozzie Albies Game Info & Props vs. the Diamondbacks